 See the detailed admission requirements on the M.S. program page.

 Admission to the Ph.D. program in Computer Science and Engineering is normally open only to those students possessing an M.S. in Computer Science, Computer Science and Engineering, or Computer Engineering.
 Students with no previous graduate degree can be considered for direct admission into the Ph.D. program (bypassing the M.S.) if they have exceptional baccalaureate records.

 Applicants must submit scores for the General Test portion of the Graduate Record Exam (GRE).
-The advanced portion of the exam in Computer Science may be submitted as additional information but is not required.

 Further information is available on the Ph.D. program page.